fernandagil/ms1-nonnapepita-restaurant/TESTING.md

 ## Bugs

-- One of the major bugs I found during the development process was the overflowing jumbotron on mobile's landscape mode.
+- One of the major bugs I found during the development process was the overflowing jumbotron in **Home Page** on mobile's landscape mode.

-This was solved by adding some media queries to make reduce some margins and paddings.
+  - This was solved by adding some media queries to make reduce some margins and paddings.

+- When browsing the site on mobile, the Restaurant’s menu on **Menu Page** looked very cramped out and it was difficult to read.
+  - This was solved by making the menu in the form of a dropwdown list in the mobile mode.

+- The content inside the sections *history* and *where to find us* in **Home Page** were not align vertically with respect to each other.
+  - This was solved by using the align-self-center class from Bootstrap.

 ## Bugs to be fixed